USA

 Correcting Bad Technique

-Aimee taught Josh about 1 month ago
+Aimee taught Josh 5 months ago

 Aimee tutored Josh on guitar, covering power chords, muting techniques, and soloing, including slides and bends.
 Josh practiced applying these techniques to specific songs and received guidance on electric guitar settings.
 They planned to work on seventh chord progressions, music theory, and songwriting in future sessions, with a focus on keys and the circle of fifths.